international employment law firm alliance L&E Global

 Whistleblower Laws

-The Working Environment Act regulates the employee’s right to notify the employer, public authorities, the media or others in whistleblowing cases.
-According to Section 2-A-1 an employee has a right to notify of censurable conditions at the employer’s undertaking.
+The WEA regulates the employee’s right to notify the employer, public authorities, the media or others in whistleblowing cases.
+According to Section 2-A-1 an employee has a right to report issues of concern in the employer’s undertaking.
 The same applies to workers hired from temporary-work agencies.
-The employee shall proceed responsibly when making such notification, notwithstanding the right to notify in accordance with the duty to notify or the undertaking’s routines for notification.
-The same applies to notification to supervisory authorities or other public authorities.

 Any questions